-There may not be symptoms at first.
-Symptoms that happen depend on the organs that are involved.
-There may be:
+Sarcoidosis may not cause symptoms at first.
+Symptoms that happen depend on the organs involved.
+Symptoms may be:

 Copyright © Nucleus Medical Media, Inc.

-Images may be taken to view your lungs and lymph nodes.
+Images may be taken to view the lungs and lymph nodes.
 This can be done with

-Other tests may be done to see how well your organs are working.
+Other tests may be done to see how well organs are working.
 These may be:

 The Arthritis Society